 The table below lists the core work products of the MRMPO, the adoption date, planning horizon and the time when the next update is due.
-Generally, ODOT updates the STIP every two years and has set the next update for January 2019.
+Generally, ODOT updates the STIP every two years and has set the next update by April 2020.